If you’re still a fan of Windows 7, you may be wondering how to run Windows 7 from a USB drive.

-- The software will ask if you want to format the selected partition.
+The software will ask if you want to format the selected partition.
 It will also give you the option to choose the partition scheme you want.

 - Once you select, the Windows installation will start.
 The process will take some time, and once it is completed, you can restart your computer.

 - Once the computer restarts, go to the system BIOS, select your USB device as 1st Boot Priority, and press enter.

 The freshly-installed version of Windows 7 will now load.
 You can install your required apps and use it freely.

-Going portable has a lot of advantages, giving you freedom to take your operating system along with your apps and personal configurations to use in any PC just by connecting the USB drive where it is installed.
+Going portable has a lot of advantages, giving you the freedom to take your operating system along with your apps and personal configurations to use on any PC just by connecting the USB drive where it is installed.

-Bear in mind that the computer where you’ll be using your portable operating system should meet Windows 7 minimum running requirements and it’s also highly recommendable that it features an USB 3.0 port for a better user experience.
+Bear in mind that the computer where you’ll be using your portable operating system should meet Windows 7 minimum running requirements and it’s also highly recommendable that it features a USB 3.0 port for a better user experience.